 Who runs FRIST?FRIST has an Advisory Group whose membership attempts to cover the range of interests affected by transport issues.
 This includes business and community interest on the islands and business interests in Penzance/Penwith.
-On a day to day basis the Campaign is coordinated by Marian Bennet on the islands supported by Dick Cliffe, Penzance Chamber of Commerce, on the mainland.
-The Advisory Group membership on 7 Feb 2013 comprised:
+On a day to day basis the Campaign is coordinated by Marian Berkeley.
+The Advisory Group membership on 1 June 2018 comprised:

 James Francis (Star Castle Hotel, St Mary’s)